 On June 18, 1945 flew a bombing mission against Hoi How on Hainan Island.
 Then on June 24, 1945 a mission against San Chau Island.

-On August 18, 1945 took off from Yontan Airfield at 0655 piloted by Captain James F. Klein, along with #578 and F7B Liberator on a mission to photograph the Tokyo area from Chiba to Kido and Higurashi to Iwabe.
+On August 17, 1945 took off from Yontan Airfield at 6:55 piloted by Captain James F. Klein, with B-32 108578, B-32 42-108539 and F7B Liberator on a mission to photograph the Tokyo area from Chiba to Kido and Higurashi to Iwabe.
 Although the war had ended, the bombers encountered anti-aircraft fire from Miyakawa Airfield and were intercepted by fourteen Japanese fighters over Chosi, including an A6M5 Zero piloted by Saburo Sakai.
 The fighters made ten firing passes singularly, without causing damage or pressing their attacks.
-Returned to base at 1830.
-This was the last aerial combat of World War II.
+Returned to base at 18:30.
+This was the last aerial combat between American and Japanese aircraft during World War II.

-On August 28, 1945 flew a mission over Atsugi Airfield to observe if terms of surrender were being observed, and propellers removed from Japanese aircraft.
-Unable to tell for sure, they returned to base, suffering an electrical fire in the bomb bay tank, causing smoke, but successfully landed back at base.
+On August 28, 1945 flew a mission over Atsugi Airfield to observe if the terms of surrender were being observed, and propellers removed from Japanese aircraft.
+Unable to tell for sure, they returned to base.
+During the mission, this bomber suffered an electrical fire in the bomb bay tank causing smoke which was extinguished before returning to base.

 On October 10, 1945 while taking off from Yontan Airfield when the nose wheel accidentally retracted on the ground, damaging the nose.
 Two days later, a hoist lifting the B-32's nose dropped the bomber twice, causing further damage.
 Written off on the aircraft was scrapped during May 1946.